seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **CRESSIDA**
 Ay, a minced man: and then to be baked with no date
-in the pie, for then the man’s date’s out.
+in the pie, for then the man's date's out.

 **PANDARUS**
 You are such a woman! one knows not at what ward you